Operant Conditioning & Its Effects

 Fixed-ratio schedules

-This type of schedule rewards behavior only when they meet a specified number of responses.
-For example, after completing every 5th chore a child may receive a star.
-However, by following this schedule the response rate slows down as soon the reward is received.
-Only after a certain behavior has occurred for a specified time a behavior is reinforced.
-The rate of response is fast while the extinction rate is medium.
+This schedule rewards behavior after a certain number of responses.
+For example, a child may receive a star after every 5th chore.
+However, the response rate slows down once the reward is received.
+The behavior is reinforced only after it has occurred for a specified time.
+The response rate is fast, but the extinction rate is medium.

 Variable-ratio schedules